Do guppies make good tankmates for betta fish?

-The primary source of fin rot is the conditions in the fish’s living environment.
+The primary source of fin rot is the fish’s living environment conditions.
 Overgrowth of bacteria is more common in habitats where the water quality is very poor.
 Overfeeding your fish can contribute to poor water quality.

 Also, overcrowding can cause stress, leading to a higher risk of disease.
-Fighting and living with aggressive tankmates cause stress, which can, in turn, lower the fish’s immune system, making them susceptible to contracting diseases, such as fin rot.
+Fighting and living with aggressive tankmates cause stress.
+This can lower the fish’s immune system, making them susceptible to contracting diseases such as fin rot.

 Although you can buy medication that will treat fin rot, the best way to prevent the disease from affecting your fish is to keep the tank clean, maintain the water quality, and ensure that there’s plenty of space for each fish.

 So, provided that your male betta is not too aggressive, you can add some guppies to your community tank environment.
 You could also slowly introduce a male or female betta to your existing school of guppies.

 Guppies and bettas share similar preferences for water and tank conditions and eat a similar diet.
 As long as they have enough space, they should leave each other alone and coexist peacefully.

 If your betta shows signs of aggression towards the guppies, you may need to remove him, using your quarantine tank to keep the parties separate.